simonastrecanska/bachelor_thesis/swift_testing/docs/user_manual.md

 ### Prerequisites

 - Python 3.8 or later
-- PostgreSQL database (or SQLite for quick testing)
+- Docker (for PostgreSQL database)
+- Git (for cloning the repository)

 ### Installation Steps